John Curry: Personal life

-In 1987 Curry was diagnosed with HIV, and in 1991 with AIDS.
-In October 1992 he gave an interview to a newspaper in which he spoke about both his disease and his sexual orientation.
+In 1987, Curry was diagnosed with HIV and, in 1991, with AIDS.
+In October 1992, he gave an interview to a newspaper in which he spoke about both his disease and his sexual orientation.
 He spent the last years of his life with his mother.
 He died of an AIDS-related heart attack on 15 April 1994 in Binton, Warwickshire, aged 44.
-In line with his own wishes, Curry had a humanist funeral, led by celebrant Nigel Collins.
+In line with his own wishes, Curry had a humanist funeral.
 A humanist memorial service took place later that year at Conway Hall Ethical Society, London.

-Donald Spoto’s authorised biography of actor Alan Bates stated that Curry and Bates had a two-year affair and that Curry died in Bates's arms.
+Donald Spoto's authorised biography of actor Alan Bates stated that Curry and Bates had a two-year affair, and that Bates helped nurse Curry in his final months.

-In 2018 a documentary on Curry's life and career, The Ice King, was released by Dogwoof Pictures.
+In 2018, a documentary on Curry's life and career, The Ice King, was released by Dogwoof Pictures.